Limited shade range and undertone options

 Similar Products: You have options

-Maybelline Dream Cover: This is a popular dupe of IT's CC+ Cream and is much more affordable.
+Maybelline Dream Cover ($13): This is a popular dupe of IT's CC+ Cream and is much more affordable.
 This skincare-makeup hybrid is full-coverage, delivers SPF 50 protection, contains antioxidants, and clocks in at a mere $13.

-Overall, I liked this CC cream.
+Overall, I liked IT Cosmetics' CC+ Cream with SPF 50+.
 I would use it if I wanted to even out my skin tone or give my skin a little extra something.
 Ultimately, though, I was disappointed at the lack of color selection, especially for people with different undertones and deeper complexions than mine.
 I would recommend this to someone looking for a glowy, no-makeup-makeup look, but with the caveat that the limited color selection might not make it worth it.
-If the brand came out with more shades I’d be much more likely to recommend.
+If the brand came out with more shades, I'd be much more likely to recommend.